DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 - Output jacks: 5 (MIX, A, B, C, D).
 - Output voltage ranges: -5V to +5V (10V peak-to-peak).
 - Stereo: none (all outputs are mono, but polyphonic).
 - Programs: 16 (all are fully customizable).
-Any program can be saved/loaded to/from separate file(s).
+Any program can be saved/loaded to/from external file(s).
+- Program change: not supported (program can be changed, but manually only).
-- LED: yellow (V/OCT), blue (GATE, mix envelope stages), green (VEL, FM), green/red (X and Y combo).
+- LED: yellow for V/OCT, blue for GATE and mix envelope stage indicators, green for VEL and FM, green/red for X and Y (combined inputs).
-- Self-test feature: on first module installation in the rack, on full reset to default factory ("Initialize", from right click menu).
+- Self-test feature: on first module installation in the rack, on full reset to factory ("Initialize", from right click context menu).
+- Required power (from Rack's power supply): classified.

 _VX_ expander module technical specifications: